lokeshkona598/Play-Store-Review-Analytics-Project/README.md

 ## 📊 Project Overview

-This project collects and analyzes user reviews of the **Whatsup** app from the Google Play Store.
+This project collects and analyzes user reviews of the **redBus** app from the Google Play Store.
 It uses sentiment analysis to categorize reviews as Positive, Negative, or Neutral and visualizes the results in an interactive Power BI dashboard.

 ---